AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 If anyone thinking they can simply let the AI to fully generate a library like DataPredict™, I would tell them to spend their AIs' tokens somewhere else.

 This is why I am unconcerned about about open-source AI-generated competitors to DataPredict™.
 I am already aware that if someone to do that, they will get the mathematics wrong, which in turns lead to wrong predictions and lead to loss of revenue.
-That is why developers will be extremely careful if they see to as why an algorithm's prediction is off even for a sligthest margin.
-I have seen this like for over three years now.
+In addition, the game developers tend to be sensitive to risks since games don't generate a lot of revenue.
+As a result, if an algorithm's prediction is off even for a sligthest margin and that leads to loses in revenue, the game developers will remove the library eventually.
+I have seen this repeated for over like for over three years now.

 So build it properly by hand or license DataPredict™.
 The three years of development isn't there for nothing.
 It is there to make sure the algorithms' mathematics are correct and keeping them optimized for real-time use cases.